 On August 9, 2016 the Corporation executed the Ninth Amending Agreement to the Loan Agreement with Vitol, which became effective August 19, 2016, in order to restructure the principal and accrued interest balance of \$41.1 million due under the current short term loan into a new long term loan with maturity date of March 31, 2018.
 In consideration for agreeing to the loan restructuring, the Corporation issued the lenders an aggregate of 85,979,917 common shares of the Corporation at the price of CAD\$0.21 (USD\$0.16) per common share.
-For the third quarter and year-to-date 2016, the Corporation recorded an expense of \$13.8 million for the value of common shares issued.
+For the year ended December 31, 2016, the Corporation recorded an expense of \$13.8 million for the value of common shares issued.